s-brenner/maf-trips/docs/index.md

 - Flight Duty Period
 - Crew Duty Time

-TimeHack uses AFI11-2KC-135V3 to set default timing values, however everything is customizable in the Settings portion of the app.

 ### About the Developer

 I fly the KC-135 for a living and wrote this iOS app as a hobby.
 Send feedback to me [here](mailto:brenner.scott.developer@gmail.com).